HeartlandNetwork/HTLN-BreedingBird-Data-Package/README.md

 --------------------------------
 # Notes

+20230405

+Include cover class Code, Range and MidPoint value for each habitat table with coverclass

 20230403

 Get site / bird observations in final form; habitat data in dataset flat file format from database.